PDMackinnon/outsideCinema/README.md

 You do not need to follow the instructions given, but can instead just use LiveServer in VSCode to serve the site locally for testing on the desktop browser or in a locally connected device

 You may also find alternative options for deployment to the web.
 The option described below is for github pages.
-This can also be configured on the GitHub repo by going to Settings -> github pages and enabling the feature there
+This can also be configured on the GitHub repo by going to Settings -> Pages and enabling the feature there

 Other easy recommended options for hosting are : codeSandbox, Glitch